dediprakasa/deprak.github.io/_drafts/creating-a-tab-bar-controller-programmatically-in-swift.md

 image: ''

 ---
-Tab bar navigations are common to be found on mobile applications considering the convenience they offer in terms of switching between screens.
-Here, I am going to show you how to create a tab bar navigation in programmatically in Swift (without using Storyboard).
+Tab bar controllers are common to be found on mobile applications considering the convenience they offer in terms of switching between screens.
+Here, I am going to show you how to create a tab bar controller programmatically in Swift (without using Storyboard).

-The main thing that we need to understand is that this tab bar controller holds other view controllers.
-Thus, creating the view controllers the tab bar contains is a good point, to begin with.
+The main thing that we need to understand is that this **tab bar controller** holds other **navigation controllers**, that also become the container for other **view controllers**.
+Thus, creating the view controllers the navigation controllers contain is a good point to begin with.

 I create two separate files for each view controllers, I name them HomeVC and FavoritesVC.
 The view controllers simply show plain background color.

+**HomeVC.swift**

     import UIKit